openspaceaarhus/PhotonSaw/firmware/readme.txt

 blinky contains a very minimal test project that simply blinks the status LED on the PhotonSaw board.

-uart blinky plus output via debug serial port
+uart blinky plus output via debug serial port and ADC readout

 usbcdc gives the USB a workout.

+stepper is a step motor test program

 ATMega328 software: